sjtrimble/angular/aio/content/getting-started/index.md

 You can add and remove elements from the page dynamically using `*ngIf`.

 `*ngIf` is a "structural directive".
 Structural directives change which HTML or components are displayed.
 Technically, they shape or reshape the DOM's structure, typically by adding, removing, and manipulating the elements to which they are attached.
 Any directive with an * is a structural directive.

+<aio-gs-ng-if></aio-gs-ng-if>

+*JAF: If you delete everything in the input box you get an error condition.
+Move the [ ] outside the box?
+Assume users will understand why you have to leave [ ] to see the effect of ngIf?*

 *JAF: Can we just refer to this as *ngIf?
 Seems like that's the template syntax, and NgIf the API/implementation, which could be skipped right now.*

-<aio-gs-ng-if></aio-gs-ng-if>

 #### *ngFor